 - Jump directly into the panel with questions from the moderator, followed by questions from the audience.

-An eLightning presentation is a new type of oral presentation that will allow the convener and presenter to have a multifaceted, digital session and presentation which attracts, engages, and informs the audience.
-This session format will do away with the traditional printed poster in favor of a dynamic online presentation.
+An eLightning session is a new type of format that will allow the convener and presenter to have a multifaceted, digital session and presentation which attracts, engages, and informs the audience.
+This session format will do away with the traditional printed poster and dark oral session room in favor of a dynamic web-based presentation and digital station at the convention center.

 Check out an example eLightning presentation to see the features and scrolling content that will be available and possible for the presentations in these sessions.